KitwareMedical/ITKUltrasound/README.rst

 ==================
-itk-fft-extensions
+ITKUltrasound
 ==================

 Purpose
 =======

-This projects contains additional Fast Fourier Transform filters for use with the `Insight Toolkit`_ (ITK).
-It contains filters that only operate on one dimension.
+This module contains filters for use with the `Insight Toolkit`_ (ITK) that may be particularly useful for the reconstruction and analysis of ultrasound.

 .. _Insight Toolkit: http://www.itk.org/